 Finally, what of Gove’s claim that ‘even to this day there are Left-wing academics all too happy to feed those myths’ that the war was a ‘misbegotten shambles’ as represented in certain TV series and in film?
 In his article Gove quotes a number of historians who argue that it was a just war or that the generals were ‘grappling honestly with the new complexities of industrial warfare’.
 But it is not just left-wing academics who disagree with Gove’s case.
 Professor Niall Ferguson, self-styled right-winger, has argued that it was wrong of Britain to enter the war; Max Hastings, former editor of the Daily Telegraph, has strongly criticised First World War generals; and the late Conservative MP, Alan Clark, coined the phrase ‘lions led by donkeys’ to describe the performance of the British military.

-The second instance of how history can be twisted concerns a recent film centred on the Second World War.
+The second instance of how history can be twisted can be described more simply.

 In September 2013, the war film The Railway Man premiered at the Toronto International Film Festival.
-It was an adaptation of the bestselling autobiography of the same name by Eric Lomax, which was published in 1995, and which tells how Lomax, a British officer captured by the Japanese on the fall of Singapore in February 1942, is sent to a prisoner of war camp at Kanchanaburi in Thailand where he is forced to work on the Thai-Burma Railway.
+It was an adaptation of the bestselling autobiography of the same name by Eric Lomax which tells how Lomax, a British officer captured by the Japanese on the fall of Singapore in February 1942, is sent to a prisoner of war camp where he is forced to work on the Thai-Burma Railway.
 During his time in the camp, Lomax is tortured by the Japanese military police, the Kempetai, for having built a radio.
 Years later, still suffering the psychological trauma of his wartime experiences, Lomax, with the help of his wife Patti, decides to find and confront one of his captors, an interpreter.
 Lomax returns to the scene of his torture and manages to track down the interpreter, Japanese officer Takashi Nagase, in an attempt to let go of a lifetime of bitterness and hate.

-The film directed by Jonathan Teplitzky, stars Colin Firth as the older Lomax, Jeremy Irvine as the younger Lomax, Nicole Kidman as Patti, and Hiroyuki Sanada as Nagase.
+The film directed by Jonathan Teplitzky, stars Colin Firth as Lomax, Nicole Kidman as Patti, and Hiroyuki Sanada as Nagase.
 In the end credits it says that it was based on a true story, and tribute is paid to Lomax and his wife, who were both said to have been involved in the making of the film.

 Unfortunately whilst Lomax’s autobiography makes clear that he prepared to meet with one of his tormenters to seek some sort of closure, the film suggests that Lomax went to the encounter determined on vengeance – and indeed at one point he holds a knife to Nagase’s throat – and it was the meeting alone which led him to change his mind.
-The film also suggests that his tormenter was not expecting to meet Lomax, whereas in reality Lomax’s wife had written to Nagase enclosing her husband’s photograph and suggesting that perhaps the two men could correspond.
-Eventually the two men arranged a meeting.
+The film also suggests that his tormenter was not expecting to meet Lomax, whereas in reality correspondence between Lomax’s wife and Nagase had prepared him for it.

 It appears that this was done purely to build up suspense, to display Lomax’s emotions more vividly.
 The crucial meeting between victim and perpetrator, where the issues of forgiveness and reconciliation are explored, was fundamentally changed for dramatic effect.

-There were other, less significant inaccuracies in the film.
+There were other inaccuracies in the film.
 One was showing the prisoners being released from the railway itself by the arrival of allied forces after the Japanese surrender.
-In fact, the railway had been completed, as much as it was ever going to be, by October 1943, and the prisoners of war had been moved to camps elsewhere and the danger came from starvation and disease, Allied bombing, and the looming threat that they would all be murdered by the Japanese at the end of the war.
-The prisoners were eventually liberated from captivity in early 1945.
+In fact, the railway had been completed, as much as it was ever going to be, and the POWs had been moved to camps elsewhere and the main dangers came from starvation and disease, Allied bombing, and the looming threat that all would be murdered by the Japanese at the end of the war.
 Such compression of stories in films is common, but again in this case it seem entirely unnecessary to distort the facts to this extent.

 For the film to say that it was based on a true story is to give the film a degree of authenticity that it doesn’t deserve.
 The film does Lomax and his wife Patti, a serious disservice, and twists history to make sure of a good story.